ARpatterns/AppleRealityComposer/CaptureTwin/README.md

 ![image](image/Capture_twin.png)

-A *captured twin* is a digital replica of a physical object, created using data from sensors or cameras.
-In Reality Composer, this process, known as  *3D Capture*, involves taking multiple images of an object from different angles and using *photogrammetry* to combine them into a 3D model.
+A captured twin is a digital replica of a physical object, created using data from sensors or cameras.
+In Reality Composer, this process, known as  3D Capture, involves taking multiple images of an object from different angles and using photogrammetry to combine them into a 3D model.
 These models can then be imported into Reality Composer projects, allowing users to interact with them in AR environments.